tanzhanwen/CSC301Project-SearchBlueprint/Phase3/IndividualReports.md

 * My weakness as a team member is that sometimes I can procrastinate and don’t work if I really don’t have to or only if it is last second.
 Also I can get impatient with team members if I feel their work is not as good as I expect it to be.

-##lifejuggler
+##lifejuggler- Tom Choi

 * My most significant individual contribution - Setting up the back-end by helping set up a version of the webcrawler, model/schema configurations and search engine (elastic search).
 * New techniques/issues that I learned - Learned how the Django functions along with virtual server.
-I also learned how to modify/debug existing scripts/plugins to provide results that I need.
+I learned how to modify/debug existing scripts/plugins to provide results that I need.
+I also learned to setup proper Github docs with linking to relevant files.
 * I believe that my main strengths as a team member are that I am proficient in figuring out difficult errors and find possible solutions.
+I also try to help everyone get organized and assign tasks when they ask.
 * My weakness as a team member is that due to my busy schedule, I was unable to consistently show results in github.
-I also have some difficulty communicating with my teammembers.
+I also have some difficulty communicating with my teammembers at times as well as overthink many of the issues and concepts during the course of the project.

 ##sang1029 - Sangdong Kim